 The federal Clery Act requires the college to provide additional information to the community.
-Crimes that must be reported include murder, manslaughter, sex offenses (forcible and non-forcible), domestic violence, dating violence, robbery, aggravated assault, stalking, burglary, motor vehicle theft and arson.
+Crimes that must be reported include murder, manslaughter, sexual offenses, domestic violence, dating violence, robbery, aggravated assault, stalking, burglary, motor vehicle theft and arson.
 In addition, the college must report arrests or disciplinary referrals for liquor, drugs and weapons offenses and hate crimes by classification.

 The Clery Act requires any College Official having knowledge of criminal acts as defined by the Clery Act to report that information to the SFCCDPD for inclusion in the annual safety report.
 The report also includes Public Property crimes of the campuses surrounding areas compiled by SFPD Crime Analysis Unit.
+Once the information is gathered, the San Francisco Community College District Police Department prepares the Annual Security Report (ASR)